Zaha Hadid-designed train station in Naples

-The station, characterized by Hadid’s signature swoops and lines, was designed as an “urbanized public bridge” that connects neighborhoods on either side of the railway, and is, according to a press release, defined by passengers’ routes.
+The station, characterised by Hadid’s signature swoops and lines, was designed as an “urbanised public bridge” that connects suburbs on either side of the railway, and is, according to a press release, defined by passengers’ routes.

 Gioia Ghezzi, president of Italian state railways, Ferrovie dello Stato, said the Naples station was “of enormous strategic value”.